michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - First round: ($xxxx.xx or describe your situation)
 - Second round: ($xxxx.xx or describe your situation)

-NB: The "third round" (Biden's money) is not covered in 2020 tax return.
-After you filed 2020 return, you may received it or it might be recovered in 2021 return, it is not sure at this moment.
+NB: The "third round" ("Biden's money") is not covered in the 2020 tax return.
+After you file your 2020 return, you may receive it or it might be recovered in 2021 return, it is not certain at this moment.

 ### Income